MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

    :::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/import-pipeline-template.png" alt-text="Screenshot showing where to import a pipeline template in the ADF studio's Integrate page.":::

-1. This will open the configuration screen in which you specify the linked services to be used to instantiate the template.
-Enter the linked services created in the sections above.
-The first linked service is the one required for the staging folder in ADLS Gen2, the second one is connection to the SAP source and the third one is connecting to Microsoft Fabric Lakehouse:
+1. The configuration screen opens, in which you specify the linked services to be used to instantiate the template.
+Enter the linked services created in the prior sections.
+The first linked service is the one required for the staging folder in ADLS Gen2, the second one is connection to the SAP source and the third one connects to Microsoft Fabric Lakehouse:

    :::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/configure-pipeline-template.png" alt-text="Screenshot showing how to configure the pipeline template.":::

-1. After configuring the template, the new pipeline is created and you can make the adjustments required for your specific setup.
-As a first step, configure the staging folder to intermediately store the change data from SAP before it will be merged with your delta table in Fabric.
-Click on the data flow activity in the pipeline and select the **Settings** tab.
+1. After you configure the template, ADF creates the new pipeline, and you can make any adjustments you require for your specific setup.
+As a first step, configure the staging folder to intermediately store the change data from SAP before it's merged with your delta table in Fabric.
+Select on the data flow activity in the pipeline and select the **Settings** tab.
 In the **Staging** properties you can see the staging linked service configured in the last step.
 Enter a **Staging storage folder**.

    :::image type="content" source="media/change-data-capture-from-sap-to-onelake-with-azure-data-factory/provide-staging-storage-folder.png" alt-text="Screenshot showing where to enter the Staging storage folder details for the data flow activity in the new pipeline.":::